Ricoxta/Seattle_health_resources_map/README.md

 ### AI Use Disclosure
 ChatGPT was used to assist in writing and refining this README file.
 The use of AI was limited to generating descriptive text, improving clarity, and enhancing formatting.
-Copilot was used to assist with coding our *index.html,* *intro.html,* and *about.html* files.
+Copilot was used to assist with coding and debugging our *index.html,* *intro.html,* and *about.html* files.
 It allowed us to implement some complex features and clean up our code.

 ### Additional Notes